artemave/vjs/README.md

 ## What is this?

-Vim plugin that adds a bunch of powertricks for writing Javascript:
+A Vim plugin that adds a bunch of power tricks for writing Javascript.
 Namely:

 - extract variable
 - extract function/method